Subject (Course): Import - Export documents.

 - Proof of compliance.
 Certain documents serve as proof that the conditions stipulated in the contract of sale are complied with, such as date of shipment (transport documents) and the origin of the products (Certificate of origin).

 DOCUMENTS OF ORIGIN

 The objective of these documents is to show where the products originated.
+Therefore; they play

-Therefore, they play an important role in order to establish the taxes and duties to be paid on the products at the customs.
-One must find out what type of document exactly is required at the customs in order to be able to benefit from possible reduced tariffs.
+a major role to establish the taxes and duties to be paid on the products at the customs.
+One must find out what type of document exactly is required at the customs to be able to benefit from possible reduced tariffs.